phamtom808/old-UCLA-WI-RE-site/_handouts/Deconstructing-the-Elevator-Speech.markdown

 title:  "Deconstructing the Elevator Speech"
 date:   2019-02-25
 authors:
-    - Mary Tran
+    - Mary
 contributors:
-    - Taylor
+    - Taylor Harper
-    - Caitlin
+    - Caitlin Meyer
-    - Doug
+    - Doug Worsham
 notes: ""
 description: "An elevator speech is a great way to introduce yourself and your research to a wide range of audiences."
 handout-url: /assets/handouts/elevator-speech.pdf